Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 These are options most users shouldn't need to change.

-0 for water mode, 1 for land mode, 2 for air mode.
-You can try it for non-aircraft, but YMMV.
+Set to `0` for water mode, `1` for land mode, `2` for air mode.

     DriveMode = 2

 How often to recalculate heading and altitude.
-At 1 (the minimum), these will recalculate every update.
-At 10, they will recalculate every 10th update.
+At `1` (the minimum), these will recalculate every update.
+At `10`, they will recalculate every 10th update.
 The lower UpdateRate is, the more responsive the vehicle will be, but it will also take more processing time.
 Thus higher values may increase FPS.
 See more information in [How to improve FPS](https://github.com/Madwand99/From-the-Depths/tree/master/Advanced%20Aerial%20AI#how-to-improve-fps).

     UpdateRate = 1

-This AI automatically clamps "MaxPitch" and "MinPitch" according to how near the aircraft is to it's target altitude to prevent overshooting when changing altitude.
-Higher values of "AltitudeClamp" decrease this effect, allowing steeper changes in altitude.
+This AI automatically clamps `MaxPitch` and `MinPitch` according to how near the aircraft is to it's target altitude to prevent overshooting when changing altitude.
+Higher values of `AltitudeClamp` decrease this effect, allowing steeper changes in altitude.
 Lower values help prevent overshooting.
 AltitudeClamp also controls how gradually airships approach their target altitude when using altitude jets or helicopter blades.

     AltitudeClamp = .2

 The default roll angle to maintain.
-Set it to 90 to have the vehicle usually on it's side.
+Set it to `90` to have the vehicle usually on it's side.
-You may want to set "AngleBeforeTurn" to 180 if you do this, so you never yaw.
+You may want to set `AngleBeforeTurn = 180` if you do this, so you never yaw.

     DefaultRollAngle = 0

 There are three kinds of ways this AI can use to control forward speed (i.e., main drive):
-* MainDriveControlType = 0: Uses standard throttle control.
+* `MainDriveControlType = 0`: Uses standard throttle control.
 Most vehicles will want this option.
-* MainDriveControlType = 1: Use forward (only) propulsion balancing.
+* `MainDriveControlType = 1`: Use forward (only) propulsion balancing.
 This may help to compensate for damage to thrusters, or unbalanced thruster placement compared to the center of mass.
 WARNING: Propulsion balancing can be very unreliable.
 YMMV.
-* MainDriveControlType = 2: Control throttle by varying drive fraction.
+* `MainDriveControlType = 2`: Control throttle by varying drive fraction.
 The AI will try to guess which thrusters are forward thrusters.
 It will EXCLUDE any thrusters on spin blocks, so vectored thrust continues to operate at full power for greatest possible maneuverability.

 Choose whatever works for you.
-I suggest 0 for most vehicles, but vehicles using vector thrust may want to try 2.
-This decision only matters if Thottle values you choose aren't always 1.
+I suggest `0` for most vehicles, but vehicles using vector thrust may want to try `2`.
+This decision only matters if Thottle values you choose aren't always `1`.

     MainDriveControlType = 0